playdohface/Simple-IP-Logger/Readme.md

-#Simple IP-logger
+# Simple API-logger

-Logs your current IP and timestamps it.
+Logs the response of an arbitrary GET request as plain text and timestamps it.
-Developed for practice purposes, it's a one-liner in bash...